-UNIT CODE HLTAHPR003 UNIT TITLE Promote awareness and early detection of cancer to women APPLICATION This unit describes the performance outcomes, skills and knowledge required to provide clients with information about cancer, its prevalence in Aboriginal and/or Torres Strait Islander populations, and to encourage early detection.
-Information would be provided about cancers that are particular to females as well as other cancers that affect both females and males.
-It requires the ability to discuss risk factors, ways to reduce the risk of cancer, and to inform clients about cancer screening programs.
-It covers the coordination of follow up for any clients who advise of any cancer health concerns.
+UNIT CODE HLTAHPR004 UNIT TITLE Promote awareness and early detection of diabetes APPLICATION This unit describes the performance outcomes, skills and knowledge required to provide clients with information about diabetes, its prevalence in Aboriginal and/or Torres Strait Islander populations, and to encourage early detection and prevention of certain types.
+It requires the ability to discuss risk factors, ways to reduce the risk of diabetes, and to inform clients about diabetes screening programs.
+It covers the coordination of follow up for any clients who advise of any health concerns.
 Information may be provided to individual clients in the course of general health service provision, or during dedicated group education sessions.
 This unit is specific to Aboriginal and/or Torres Strait Islander people working as health workers or health practitioners.
 They work as part of a multidisciplinary primary health care team to provide primary health care services and health education activities to Aboriginal and/or Torres Strait Islander clients.
 No regulatory requirement for certification, occupational or business licensing is linked to this unit at the time of publication.
 For information about practitioner registration and accredited courses of study, contact the Aboriginal and Torres Strait Islander Health Practice Board of Australia (ATSIHPBA).
 PREREQUISITE UNIT Nil COMPETENCY FIELD Health Promotion UNIT SECTOR Aboriginal and/or Torres Strait Islander Health ELEMENTS PERFORMANCE CRITERIA Elements describe the essential outcomes Performance criteria describe the performance needed to demonstrate achievement of the element.